 Any comments, complaints or questions concerning this policy or complaints or objections about our use of your personal information should be addressed by directing your comments to Wiley’s Data Protection Officers, whose contact information is found here.

-In relation to personal data processed within the US, Wiley has in place EU Model Clauses between entities within its group of companies that receive and process personal information from countries within the European Economic Area and has further committed to refer unresolved privacy complaints to an independent dispute resolution mechanism, the ICDR/AAA.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Wiley, please use the following processes which are made available by Wiley at no cost to you.

-The dispute may be filed on-line utilizing the AAA WebFile® at .
-The filing party (“claimant”) submits via AAA WebFile a Demand for Arbitration and copies of any supporting documents the claimant wishes to enter into evidence.
-The filing party may also file a case by mail or fax.
-The appropriate form(s) must be completed and forwarded to International Centre for Dispute Resolution Case Filing Services, 1101 Laurel Oak Road, Suite 100, Voorhees, NJ 08043 United States.
-The phone number is (856) 435-6401.
-The toll-free number in the US and Canada is (877) 495-4185.
-The toll-free fax number within the US and Canada is (877) 304-8457, and outside the US is (212) 484-4178.
-The email address is .

 Updates to this Privacy Policy

 Please note that Wiley’s Privacy Policy is reviewed periodically.
 Wiley reserves the right to update its Privacy Policy at any time without notice.
-Any changes to the Privacy Policy will be posted on this page and will become effective on the date of posting.
+Any changes to the Privacy Policy will be posted on this page and will become effective as of the Effective Date above.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 By clicking on the links below, you can see previous versions of this policy (beginning with the March 15, 2018 version) and a comparison reflecting changes to the terms.